CyberFlameGO/svnpython/Doc/library/os.path.rst

    Availability:  Windows, Unix.

-   .. versionadded:: 2.6

 .. function:: samefile(path1, path2)

-   Return ``True`` if both pathname arguments refer to the same file or directory (as indicated by device number and i-node number).
-Raise an exception if a :func:`os.stat` call on either pathname fails.
+   Return ``True`` if both pathname arguments refer to the same file or directory.
+   On Unix, this is determined by the device number and i-node number and raises an exception if a :func:`os.stat` call on either pathname fails.

+   On Windows, two files are the same if they resolve to the same final path name using the Windows API call GetFinalPathNameByHandle.
+This function raises an exception if handles cannot be obtained to either file.

-   Availability: Unix.
+   Availability: Windows, Unix.

+   .. versionchanged:: 3.2
+      Added Windows support.

 .. function:: sameopenfile(fp1, fp2)